doc-detective/doc-detective-core/README.md

 - Apps: Firefox
 - Platforms: macOS, Linux (tested on Ubuntu)

-When support for the following features, apps, and platforms are implemented, v2 will exit beta:
+When support for at least the following features, apps, and platforms are implemented, v2 will exit beta:

-- Methods: `runCoverage(config)`, `suggesteTests(config)`
+- Methods: `runCoverage(config)`, `suggestTests(config)`
 - Actions: startRecording, stopRecording
 - Apps: Chrome(ium)
 - Platforms: Windows